Damassine: Protection of the name Damassine

 On 7 July 2002, an application for the recognition of the name Damassine was submitted in AOC (Appellation d'origine contrôlée) by the producers (the Association of Fruit Producers of Ajoie and the Fruits du Jura association) of the Canton of Jura in order to protect the heritage of this product of the Jurassic region.
 In June 2005, the Federal Office of Agriculture (Switzerland) FOAG accepted the request which was held up in court.
 Eventually, in August 2007 the FOAG entered the name Damassine into the register of protected indications of origin AOC.
-That decision was challenged in the federal courts but, the court decided in favor of the applicants and the protection was finally established on 10 February 2010, granting Damassine the AOP designation.
-Since then, only plum spirits produced within the boundaries of the Republic and Canton of Jura made in accordance with the AOP guidelines can be labeled Damassine.
+That decision was challenged in the federal courts but, the court decided in favor of the applicants and the protection was finally established on 26 February 2010, granting Damassine the AOP designation.
+Since then, only plum spirits produced within the boundaries of the Republic and Canton of Jura made in accordance with the AOP guidelines can be labelled Damassine.
+As part of product certification, Damassine must pass an official tasting (degustation) test before it may be marketed under the protected name.
+The responsible commission evaluates the taste according to the following criteria: